mckset/KD100/README.md

 Known Issues
 ------------
-- Setting shortcuts like "ctrl+c" will close the driver if it ran from a terminal and it active
+- Setting shortcuts like "ctrl+c" will close the driver if it ran from a terminal and it's active
 - The driver cannot trigger keyboard shortcuts from combining multiple buttons on the device
 > Because of how the data is packaged, there currently is no work around for this